MonoidMusician/blog/sources/pickling.md

 This post has spent a long time marinating in my mind, so Iʼm happy to finally get it on the page!

-Iʼve identified some basic flavor profiles of data:
+Iʼve identified some basic aspects of data:

 #.
 Pure (immutable) data
     - Either acyclic …